gaia-pipeline/docs/content/getting-started/_index.md

 Gaia is an open source automation platform which makes it easy and fun to build powerful pipelines in any programming language. <br />
 Based on <a href="https://github.com/hashicorp/go-plugin" target="_blank">HashiCorp's go-plugin</a> and <a href="https://grpc.io/" target="_blank">gRPC</a>, gaia is efficient, fast, lightweight and developer friendly. <br />

-Develop pipelines with the help of SDKs (currently only Go) and simply check-in your code into a git repository. <br /> Gaia automatically clones your code repository, compiles your code to a binary and executes it on-demand. <br />
+Develop pipelines with the help of SDKs and simply check-in your code into a git repository. <br /> Gaia automatically clones your code repository, compiles your code to a binary and executes it on-demand. <br />
 All results are streamed back and formatted to a user-friendly graphical output.
 <br /><br />